Lunch & Learn: Owning the customer journey

 The transition to the Future Homes Standard (FHS) represents a fundamental shift in homebuilding.
 To ensure success, industry professionals must move beyond simply delivering buildings to owning the complete customer journey.

 Join our webinar on 17th July to explore practical strategies for supporting residents in low-energy, all-electric homes.
-From marketing sales and lettings to proactive aftercare and maintenance, every interaction is a critical opportunity to build confidence in unfamiliar technologies like heat pumps, solar PV, and the role of smart time-of-use energy tariffs.
+From marketing and sales and lettings to proactive aftercare and maintenance, every interaction is a critical opportunity to build confidence in unfamiliar technologies like heat pumps, solar PV, and the role of smart time-of-use energy tariffs.

 This session is tailored for:

-- Sales and Lettings: Learn to act as educators, explaining new technologies and beneficial lifestyle habits in everyday language.
+• Sales and Lettings: Learn to act as educators, explaining new technologies and beneficial lifestyle habits in everyday language.

-- Resident Engagement: Gain techniques to manage expectations, improve handovers and enhance aftercare
+• Resident Engagement: Gain techniques to manage expectations, improve handovers and enhance aftercare.

-- Maintenance and Asset Teams: Discover how better communication reduces avoidable customer queries, unnecessary call-outs and improves overall customer satisfaction.
+• Maintenance and Asset Teams: Discover how better communication reduces avoidable customer queries, unnecessary call-outs and improves overall customer satisfaction.

 Register now to gain actionable insights from leading organisations and learn how to embed these "Hints & Tips" to enhance customer satisfaction and building performance.